What Is Conversation Intelligence Software?

 6. Fireflies

 Sales teams use Fireflies to streamline note-taking and share follow-ups without manual documentation.
-The platform supports smart search across past meetings to retrieve exact quotes, decisions, or action items using keywords or speaker names.
 Collaboration features let teams comment on transcripts, tag colleagues, and create soundbites from key moments.
+The free-forever tier with API access makes Fireflies the lowest-friction entry point for distributed teams.

 AI summaries with action items, key topics, and highlights extracted automatically